Tax

 Agents and tenants paying more than £100 a week should work out how much tax is owed and then send payment within 30 days of the end of each tax quarter: 30 June, 30 September, 31 December and 31 March.

-Tenants and agents must send reports to both HMRC and to the UK Non Resident Landlord annually.
-Of course they need to use yet another Non Resident Landlord Form to do this.
+Tenants and agents must send reports to both HMRC and to the landlord annually.
+Of course they need to use yet another form to do this.
 It’s form NRLY and you can find it here.

-They also need to send a certificate NRL6 (Another Non Resident Landlord Form! – you can find that one here) to the landlord each year before 5 July.
+They also need to send a certificate NRL6 (Another form! – you can find that one here) to the landlord each year before 5 July.

 And finally, records should be kept for 4 years.
 These should include: